 A little sore from the hike, we opt for a therapeutic plunge at Miette Hot Springs, a natural mineral pool operated by Canadian Hot Springs.
 The water is rich with sulphate, calcium, bicarbonate, magnesium and sodium, and has long been believed to have healing properties.
 We find a quiet spot to soothe our aching muscles and marvel at the surrounding peaks.

 A bit of walking also figures into our final day in Jasper.
 Specifically, we’re headed to the Glacier Skywalk.
 The three-year-old attraction is an hour’s drive from Jasper along the Icefields Parkway.
-There are no gas stations en route, so before hitting the road we fill up at Esso and grab breakfast at the local Smitty’s restaurant.
+There are no gas stations en route, so before hitting the road we grab breakfast at the local Smitty’s restaurant.

 MORE TO READ